Overview

 New Courses and Course Changes

 The majority of course changes are approved through the University Course Challenge process: an approval procedure through which colleges can propose curricular changes to the campus community on a monthly basis.
 Straightforward changes, including those which may affect students and programs in other colleges, are posted on the University Course Challenge webpage for a period of two weeks.
 If unchallenged, these proposals are automatically approved.
-Any challenges should be forwarded to both Amanda Storey in the Governance Office Seanine Warrington in Registrarial Services.
+Any challenges should be forwarded to both Danielle Rudulier in the Governance Office Seanine Warrington in Registrarial Services.

 All curricular changes require college approval before university approval can occur.
 Since approval processes and timelines vary at the college level, the first step in any curricular change proposal should involve your college.
 Please contact your college office to assist you through the necessary governance processes.